ecl-logo Documentation

 UltrasonicIncompatible

-Indicates if pure samples of this molecule cannot be performed via the ultrasonic distance method due to vapors interfering with the reading.
+Indicates if volume measurements of pure samples of this entity cannot be performed via the ultrasonic distance method due to vapors interfering with the reading.

 Pattern Description: True or False or Null.